geopm/geopm/service/README.rst

 The batch server is configured to allow access to exactly the signals and controls that were pushed onto the stack for the ServiceIOGroup prior to the first ``read_batch()`` or ``write_batch()`` call.
-Through the D-Bus implementation, the GEOPM service verifies that the client user has appropriate permissions for the requested signals and controls.
+Through the D-Bus implementation, the GEOPM Service verifies that the client user has appropriate permissions for the requested signals and controls.
 When the first call to ``read_batch()`` or ``write_batch()`` is made to user's PlatformIO object, the geopmd process forks the batch